Schult1/gau/README.md

 ### Notebooks

-Contained in 'gau\notebooks', give usage examples for the various packages/modules.
+Contained in 'gau/notebooks', give usage examples for the various packages/modules.

+## Requirements
+APIs need credential which have to be saved as environment variables at the moment.
+here: 'HERE_APP_ID', 'HERE_APP_CODE'
+inrix: 'INRIX_VENDOR_ID', 'INRIX_CONSUMER_ID'

 ## Installation